MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 > [!NOTE]
-> You need to specify only the formatting elements you want to adjust.
+> You need only specify the formatting elements you want to adjust.
 Any formatting elements that aren't included in the JSON file revert to their default values and settings.
 >
 >

 ### JSON file element definitions
-The tables in this section define visual names (*visualName*), card names (*cardName*), and the enumerations that are necessary to create your JSON file.
+The tables in this section define visual names (**visualName**), card names (**cardName**), and the enumerations that are necessary to create your JSON file.

 | **visualName** |
 | --- |